devanhoyt/Th_-Catipult-Game/README.md

 - Engine: the Engine is responsible for handling all the elements that the user does not directly see.
 Game objects, the Physics engine, and save/load systems all fall into this catagory.

 ## Assets
 All necessary game components, images, levels and so forth are in the Assets folder which is necessary to run the game.
-Ensure that it is in the same location as the game file
+Ensure that it is in the same location as the game file.
+Take care not to change file locations within the folder.

 ## Catapult Game states
 ### IDLE GAME STATES